CFA® vs. CPA

 CFA Certification vs CPA Licensure

-The Chartered Financial Analyst (CFA) designation is awarded by the CFA Institute (CFAI®) to evaluate the expertise and integrity of financial analysts.
-These professionals are highly sought after by financial institutions due to their top-tier talent.
-High-net-worth individuals, as well as institutions like endowments, pension funds, asset managers, and companies in need of internal risk management, rely on CFA charterholders for their proficiency in financial research and investing.
+CFA Institute (CFAI) awards the CFA designation to acknowledge the expertise and integrity of financial analysts.
+Financial institutions seek these professionals due to their top-tier talent.
+High net-worth individuals, endowment and pension funds, asset managers, and companies needing internal risk management, rely on CFA charterholders for their proficiency in financial research and investing.

 Achieving the CFA charter or CPA distinction requires successfully navigating individual exams.
-The comprehensive CFA exam is structured across three levels: CFA Level I, CFA Level II, and CFA Level III.
+The comprehensive CFA exam has three levels: CFA Level 1, CFA Level 2, and CFA Level 3.

 1. Pass all three exams in sequence